fishwjy/VideoCompressor/README.md

 ## Performance
 You can find some test results in pic/test_reports.

-I compress a video which is 168MB(00:1:06).
-It's about 1 minute for compressing.
+I compress a video which is 168MB(00:01:06).

+And it took 1 minute for compressing.

-And the result of compressing is 11MB.
-So it's a great job by MediaCodec.
+The result of compressing is 11MB.

+So it's a great job by MediaCodec :) .

 ## License
 ```